-My parents had some old property where the sheep and chickens once were many, they turned these into beautiful summer homes.
-It was in 1980 that they built 2 larger homes and 2 smaller apartments.
+My parents had some old property where the sheep and chickens once were many, and they turned these into beautiful summer homes.
+It was in 1980 that they built two larger homes and two smaller apartments.

-Every summer we went back and I loved it always.
+Every summer we went back, and I always loved it.

-The beaches during the day, and exploring Palmarola Island 40 minutes away by boat, (it too is beautiful) the water always crystal blue where you could see your feet so clearly.
+The beaches during the day, and exploring Palmarola Island, 40 minutes away by boat (it too is beautiful), the water was always crystal blue, where you could see your feet so clearly.
 I always had a tan.

-Then at the age of 21 here in America I worked in our new family restaurant.
-But when summer came even though we took seperate vacation time, I always came back to Ponza.
-I rented 3 of the apartments and kept one for me.
+Then, at the age of 21, here in America, I worked in our new family restaurant.
+But when summer came, even though we took separate vacations, I always came back to Ponza.
+I rented three of the apartments and kept one for myself.

-I loved walking the port, shopping for fresh seafood and bread in the mornings.
-Of course swimming in that beautiful sea and dancing the night away.
+I loved walking the port and shopping for fresh seafood and bread in the mornings.
+Of course, swimming in that beautiful sea and dancing the night away

-Other friends owned hair salons, small boutiques, etc. also friends that became school teachers and tour guides on there own boats, but when we reunited it was wonderful!
+Other friends owned hair salons, small boutiques, etc.; there were also friends that became school teachers and tour guides on their own boats, but when we reunited, it was wonderful!

-Always a smile a few moments to say hello how are you?
+Always a smile and a few moments to say hello, how are you?
 I've missed you.
 Summer doesn't seem like summer until you arrive.
-I miss my friends so.
+I miss my friends so much.

 I met my wonderful husband in Ponza.
 The magic of Ponza is hypnotizing, and the sadness you feel in your heart when you get on that boat to leave and come back to reality is a deep sadness that sinks and hurts inside.
-I, although, was lucky to find a good husband in Ponza who followed me back to America and we married.
+I, however, was lucky to find a good husband in Ponza, who followed me back to America, and we married.

-I have dedicated my life to my daughter completely to give her a decent future, and it's been 7 years I have not been able to return to my beloved Ponza.
-When I communicate with friends and see the pictures of Ponza and my summer homes that part of me remembers happier times.
+I have dedicated my life to my daughter completely to give her a decent future, and it's been 7 years since I have been able to return to my beloved Ponza.
+When I communicate with friends and see the pictures of Ponza and my summer homes, part of me remembers happier times.

-The taste of the salty sea water, the 250 steps from my home down to Cala Feola Beach, the boat tours to nearby Palmarola Island.
+The taste of the salty sea water, the 250 steps from my home down to Cala Feola Beach, and the boat tours to nearby Palmarola Island

 You'll need to catch a ferry from the mainland.
 It takes about 90 minutes and the companies operating on the route are Laziomar who sail from Terracina, (located between Rome and Naples), Formia (near Naples) and Anzio (40 miles/65 kilometres south of Rome).